eLearning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting (Brandon Hall Study).

 So does your organization also rely on more than one delivery method?
 Then it will be useful to think of ways to unite all those experiences in one place – your eLearning website.

-Here are some ways you can do it on your eLearning website:
+Here are some ways you can go about creating an eLearning website:

 - Have a schedule of live events